holepunchto/hyperdb/README.md

   name: 'collection-name',
-  schema: '@schema-ns/struct-name', // identifier for the collections schema key?: ['keyField1', 'keyField2'], // the definition of the primary key to lookup collection entries derived?: false, // Whether it is derived collection and so shouldnt be versioned trigger?: 'triggerFunctionName' // A function loaded via `db.require()` to run when a collection document is updated }
+  schema: '@schema-ns/struct-name', // identifier for the collections schema key?: ['keyField1', 'keyField2'], // the definition of the primary key to lookup collection entries derived?: false // Whether it is derived collection and so shouldnt be versioned }
 ```